-- a) To broaden sandalwood population understanding and inventory sources, DBCA will require licence applicants to submit sandalwood inventory as prescribed by the Sandalwood Licensing Guidelines. - b) DBCA will seek to undertake periodic strategic inventory of wild sandalwood populations on lands managed for conservation and/or other lands to confirm conservation status improvement or decline of the species. - c) DBCA will build its database on sandalwood population health for reviews of the BMP and regional protocols for sandalwood conservation, protection and management, and inform future limits on amounts of sandalwood that can be harvested from the wild. - d) DBCA with traditional owners, may prepare inventory protocols supported by materials and tools to assist Aboriginal communities in their sandalwood management and application of traditional knowledge.
+- a) To broaden sandalwood population understanding and inventory sources, DBCA will require licence applicants to submit sandalwood inventory as prescribed by the Sandalwood Licensing Guidelines. - b) DBCA will seek to undertake periodic strategic inventory of wild sandalwood populations on lands managed for conservation and/or other lands to confirm conservation status improvement or decline of the species. - c) DBCA will build its database on sandalwood population health for reviews of the Programme and regional protocols for sandalwood conservation, protection and management, and inform future limits on amounts of sandalwood that can be harvested from the wild. - d) DBCA, with traditional owners, may prepare inventory protocols supported by materials and tools to assist Aboriginal communities in their sandalwood management and application of traditional knowledge. - e) Tools and technologies associated with remote sensing will be explored for application to sandalwood inventory and population condition monitoring.